-In honor of the upcoming holiday, especially since I lost my mother that day last year, I'd like to bring a little romance back into Valentine's day for us all.
+In honor of the upcoming holiday, especially since I lost my mother that day 2 years back, I'd like to bring a little romance back into Valentine's day for us all.
 The best way I can do that is to discuss those special romance novels that were more than a good read.
 You know the ones.
 By the time we finish with them, the characters are still with us, for we can't let them go.
 We often read them over and over again and replace them when they are in tatters.
 I will list some of mine.
 Not all are paranormal, but I feel they have a place here anyway.

 These are not in order.